-THE Friends of Maghull and District are getting ready to install a unique ‘bottle-top rhinos’ sculpture in August!
+THE Friends of Maghull and District are getting ready to install a unique ‘bottle-top rhinos’ sculpture later this month.

 “The galvanised mesh steel sculpture - featuring a life-sized animal and its child - is to highlight the need for plastic recycling, caring for endangered wildlife and to act as a beautiful aesthetic.

 “We were able to collect nine huge bin bags of plastic bottle tops from the three fantastic primary schools - Northway, Lydiate, and St Andrews.
 The competition between the classes in each of the primary school sounded brilliant, particularly the youngest class of proud victorious children who were the winners at their school in Lydiate Primary - Top Class!
 We hope all of the children can attend the eventual unveiling, insert the bottle tops they collected and get a real sense of ownership for their fantastic engagement.